-Presenting your own company is a common part of pretty every business conference, sales meet-up, or investor pitch.
+Presenting your own company is a common part of every business conference, sales meet-up, or investor pitch.
 However, it is usually hard to keep people attention while you’re talking about yourself, and less about your audience.
-In this blog, you’ll find visual examples on how to illustrate common parts of a company overview presentation, its profile, and history in a powerful and attractive visual way.
+In this blog, you’ll find visual examples illustrating common parts of a company overview presentation, its profile, and its history in a powerful and attractive visual way.

 If you want to make a good impression, you have to stand out with your company slides.
 Apply storytelling approach.
 Illustrate them with clear and vivid visuals.